AyomipoMajek/budget-app/README.md

 # 📖 [Budget App] <a name="about-project"></a>

 > This is an app for financial transactions created as part of the ruby on rails capstone project at Microverse.
-This app is a mobile web application where a user's budget can be managed, have a list of transactions associated with a category, so that the user can see how much money it spent and on what.
+This app is a mobile web application where a user's budget can be managed, have a list of transactions associated with a category, so that the user can see how much money is spent and on what.

 ## 🛠 Built With <a name="built-with"></a>